Black Forest Cookies

 Do not stick the measuring cup into the flour bag and scoop it out.
 This will result in too much flour in the recipe, making it dry.

-Can I use dried cherries in place of maraschino cherries?
+Can I use dried cherries in place of maraschino cherries in black forest cookies?

 Yes, definitely!
 Chocolate black forest cookies will turn out great with either maraschino cherries or dried cherries.
 The texture will be a little different if you use dried cherries – the maraschino cherries are more juicy and soft compared to the dried cherries.